Filing Bankruptcy

 Sometime after that meeting concludes comes the final part of the process.
 If you've filed Chapter 7 bankruptcy, your debt will be completely discharged.
 If you've filed Chapter 13 bankruptcy, your submitted payment plan will be approved by a judge.
 Once the plan is finalized, all of your remaining debt is discharged.

-To learn more or to schedule a free consultation, please
+To learn more or to schedule a free consultation, please contact

 The Law Office of Sherry L. Johnson today.